shreyanshukr/First_practice/README.md

 # First_practice
-this is my first practice repository on git
+this is my first practice repository on git.